OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Implementation of OutLines

 \subsection{The {\tt Profile} Classes}

 The primary front-end user interaction with {\tt OutLines} is through the various {\tt Profile} object classes, which we list in Table \ref{tab:outline}.
 Calling one of these classes instantiates an object containing the line profile model, parameter guesses, and parameter bounds.
 When calling a class, users need only provide the relevant atomic data and any optional keyword arguments specifying the velocity field, geometry, and density profile to customize the model (see Table \ref{tab:outline}).
-The terms and related keyword arguments for the profile model are listed in Table \ref{tab:geom_terms} for the geometry, Table \ref{tab:velocity_terms} for the velocity field, and Table \ref{tab:dens_terms} for the density profile, with the {\tt OutLines} defaults indicated by a \textsuperscript{\textdagger}.
+The terms and related keyword arguments for the profile model are listed in Table \ref{tab:geom_terms} for the geometry, Table \ref{tab:velocity_terms} for the velocity field, and Table \ref{tab:dens_terms} for the density profile, with the {\tt OutLines} defaults indicated by a \textsuperscript{\textdagger}. { In some cases, users may want to consider a velocity field or density profile not included in {\tt OutLines}.
+In such cases, if a user passes a function to either keyword instead of a string, {\tt OutLines} will implement the user-defined field or profile.}

 Users will primarily use {\tt OutLines} by instantiating one of the several {\tt Profile} classes: {\tt Nebular}, {\tt Resonant}, {\tt Fluorescent}, and {\tt Absorption}.
 The object-bound methods of the {\tt Profile} classes can be used to obtain or update parameter values and to generate line profiles.
 We provide examples of using these classes to generate line profiles in Appendix \ref{apx:examples}.
 To obtain line profiles computed by {\tt OutLines}, users can call the {\tt get\_profile()} bound method for either class, which requires only an array of wavelengths and computes a line profile for the parameters stored in the object.
 Alternatively, the line profile function is directly accessible through the {\tt Profile} attribute, which requires a wavelength array just as {\tt get\_profile()} but also takes the full set of parameters.
 For purposes of modeling observations, users may prefer to use the {\tt Profile} function where the input parameters may be readily varied without updating the corresponding attribute in the object.